cabbagecreek/Marlin3DprinterTool/README.md

 # Marlin3DprinterTool

+This information will soon be moved to www.marlin3dprinter.se

 Marlin3dPrinterTool is a open-source software that helps you configure and test your 3D printer.
 The software contains some components that are not free and leave some demo and watermarks.
 The Software is ditributed with "beerware license" as in "free as in beer" and all donations will be used to pay for the components.

 The software is under development and some features ar not fully tested on all types of 3D printers.